 The overall rule of law is relatively well respected in Greece.
 The country's property rights score is above the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.

 The top individual income tax rate is 44 percent, and the top corporate tax rate is 22 percent.
-The tax burden equals 39.0 percent of GDP.
-Three-year government spending and budget balance averages are, respectively, 56.8 percent and -6.8 percent of GDP.
-Public debt amounts to 178.1 percent of GDP.
+The tax burden equals 39.8 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 53.6 percent and -3.6 percent of GDP.
+Public debt amounts to 168.9 percent of GDP.

-Greece's overall regulatory environment is relatively well institutionalized but lacks efficiency.
+Greece's overall regulatory environment is relatively well institutionalized but lacks overall efficiency.
 The country's business freedom score is above the world average; its labor freedom score is above the world average; and its monetary freedom score is above the world average.

-The trade-weighted average tariff rate (common among EU members) is 2.9 percent, and more than 600 EU-mandated nontariff measures are in force.
+The trade-weighted average tariff rate (common among EU members) is 2.7 percent, and more than 600 EU-mandated nontariff measures are in force.
 Foreign and domestic investors are generally treated equally, but investment faces bureaucratic barriers.
-Banking has become stable, and the number of non-performing loans is declining.
+The banking sector has become stable with fewer nonperforming loans.